vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 I. 1214-1222, Amalakyekulasi-On Phā. śu.
 11; worship of Hari at the root of

-ūmalaka tree, in which he and Laksmi are deemed to reside; Pad.
+ūmalaka tree, in which he and Lakṣmi are deemed to reside; Pad.
 VI.
 47. 33 ff. and HV I. 1155-56 (from Skanda, Prabhāsakhaṇḍa), SMK 516.
 SmK (364-366) gives an elaborate description of the worship of Damodara and Rādhā

 under the Amalaki treo on K. pūrṇimā or any day in K. Amrapus pahhaksana-Cai.
 Su.
 I; eating the blossom of mango